 Before they can run, students must learn how to walk.
 And before they can understand difficult content for a Regents-level course, students need to know how to read.

-Why pursue a master’s degree in literacy?
-Because reading applies to every single discipline.
+Reading applies to every single discipline.
 Literacy isn’t just a field for reading specialists; it’s a marketable teaching skill, one that’s incredibly useful in helping students decipher tests.

 Aug.
 17, 2021

 Nine high-achieving students earned a summer undergraduate research fellowship in 2021, helping them pursue full-time scholarly work with a faculty member.